opendatastudio/docs/src/content/docs/intro/intro.md

 A datakit contains:

-- The analysis algorithm and its execution environment
+- the analysis algorithm and its execution environment
-- Saved run states from algorithm executions
+- saved run states from algorithm executions
-- Input and output data, along with configurable options
+- input and output data, along with configurable options
-- Visualisations of data, including graph and table specifications
+- visualisations of data, including graph and table specifications
-- User interface definitions
+- user interface definitions.

 These elements are defined by individual components inside each datakit:

-- **resources**: Store tabular data
+- **resources**: store tabular data
-- **algorithms** and **containers**: Define the algorithm code and execution environment
+- **algorithms** and **containers**: define the algorithm code and execution environment
-- **views**: Visualise data (e.g.: graphs)
+- **views**: visualise data (e.g.: graphs)
-- **interfaces**: Describe user interfaces for the analysis, rendered through web components
+- **interfaces**: describe user interfaces for the analysis, rendered through web components.

 These elements form a complete description of a data analysis that can be executed through our web interface or